vampirebyte/rabbitmq-web-ocpp/README.md

 ## Copyright and License

 (c) 2007-2024 Broadcom.
 The term “Broadcom” refers to Broadcom Inc. and/or its subsidiaries.
 All rights reserved.
+(c) 2025 VAMPIRE BYTE SRL.
+All Rights Reserved.

 Released under the same license as RabbitMQ.
-See LICENSE for details.
+See [LICENSE](./LICENSE) for details.